kissgyorgy/my-stars/README.md

 ## Go

+- [noahgorstein/jqp](https://github.com/noahgorstein/jqp) - A TUI playground to experiment with jq
 - [kcp-dev/kcp](https://github.com/kcp-dev/kcp) - Kubernetes-like control planes for form-factors and use-cases beyond Kubernetes and container workloads.
 - [glanceapp/glance](https://github.com/glanceapp/glance) - A self-hosted dashboard that puts all your feeds in one place
 - [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3, Mistral, Gemma, and other large language models.